 Immediacy: Immediate experience is the most important touchstone of value in our culture.
 We seek to overcome barriers that stand between us and recognition of our inner selves, the reality of those around us, participation in society, and contact with a natural world exceeding human powers.
 No idea can substitute for this experience.

 Consent: Some call this the 11th principle; however, we call it a requirement.
 Always respect the individual, we all have the right to make decisions about our own body and space.
 This applies to everything from touching, entering personal space, taking photos or video, or using their property.
-Always ask for permission, and strive to get an enthusiastic yes, and no always means no.
+Always ask for permission.
+Strive to get an enthusiastic yes, and no always means no.